NotWoods/gtfs-to-pouch/README.md

 # gtfs-to-pouch
 Tools to work with GTFS schedules using PouchDB databases.

+This library provides scripts to convert GTFS files to a PouchDB database, and tools to query data from the databases after they are loaded.

 ## Create dumpfile
 Convert a GTFS file to PouchDB dumpfiles.
 Exported from `'gtfs-to-pouch/dist/dump'`

+Transit data is commonly stored in the GTFS format, and this script can unzip it and store it in a PouchDB database dumpfile, which can be statically hosted then loaded onto clients.

 ### API